WHO WE ARE

 Stewards of the land & wildlife

 Sebasticook Regional Land Trust (SRLT) was formed in 2004 as the Friends of Unity Wetlands, a group of committed and energetic volunteers with great vision and the beginnings of a plan for how to get there.
-More than 3,600 acres and 750 children and families later, the vision is becoming reality.
+More than 3,600 acres later, the vision has become reality.
 The original vision – to conserve a wild and working landscape brimming with economic and ecological value – continues to be our driving force.
 Our programs are focused on land conservation, habitat restoration and public education.

 We are currently an all volunteer organization.